xhawk18/promise-cpp/Readme.md

 Defer d1 = d;  //It's safe and effective
 ```

-### handle uncaught rejected or exceptional parameters
+### handle uncaught exceptional or rejected parameters

-The uncaught rejected or exceptional parameters are ignore by default.
+The uncaught exceptional or rejected parameters are ignored by default.
 We can specify a handler function to do with the uncaught parameters --

 ```
 handleUncaughtException([](Defer &d) {